Stomach Cancer Care (Gastric Cancer)

 - Clinical Trials

-For more information about the Gastric Cancer Care Program or to request an appointment, please call (212) 305-0374 or request an appointment online.
+For more information about the Gastric Cancer Care Program or to request an appointment, please contact one of our doctors below.

 Beth A. Schrope, MD, PhD

 Dr. Schrope joined the faculty of the Department of Surgery in July of 2001.
 She is an expert in minimally invasive surgical techniques for benign and malignant conditions of the stomach, and she is the author of numerous publications in the field of GI surgery.

 Fay Kastrinos, MD